25 Years Ago: Garth Brooks Hits No. 1 With ‘Unanswered Prayers’

-The song, which Brooks co-wrote with Pat Alger and Larry Bastian, was a true-life account of an incident he had with his then-wife, Sandy.
+The song, which Brooks co-wrote with Pat Alger and Larry Bastian, was a true-life account of an incident that the country superstar had been through with his then-wife, Sandy.

 “”Unanswered Prayers” was a big part of my heart that went out on that record,” Brooks explains.
 “A true-life thing that happened to Sandy and myself.
 In October of ’89, I saw my old high school flame.
 And I can say this now — at the time I couldn’t: For the first two years of my married life, I really thought the girl that was for me was still that girl that was in high school.

 “And now, man, just the realization that what you have is the best for you and the best you could ever do in your lifetime,” he adds.
 “It sure makes you sleep well at night.”